agasthik/networth-tracker/docs/faq.md

 ### What is Networth Tracker?

-Networth Tracker is a secure, local financial portfolio management application that helps you track your investments across multiple account types including CDs, savings accounts, 401k accounts, trading accounts, and I-bonds.
+Networth Tracker is a secure, local financial portfolio management application that helps you track your investments across multiple account types including CDs, savings accounts, 401k accounts, trading accounts, I-bonds, and HSA accounts.
 All data is stored locally on your machine with encryption for maximum privacy.

 ### Why choose Networth Tracker over online alternatives?